qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Contagious borrow issue

+Contagious borrow issue is a very common and important source of frustrations in Rust, especially for beginners.

 The previously mentioned two important facts:

 - **Mutable borrow exclusiveness**.
-If you mutable borrow it, others cannot borrow it.
+If you mutably borrow one object, others cannot borrow it.
 - **Borrow is contagious**.
-Just borrowing one wheel of a car makes you borrow the whole car, if the borrow crosses function boundary. (unless using split borrow that works within one scope)
+If you borrow a child, you indirectly borrow the parent (and parent's parent, and so on).
+Mutably borrowing one wheel of a car makes you borrow the whole car, preventing another wheel from being borrowed.

-A simple example: [^about_code_example]
+A simple example:

 ```rust
 pub struct Parent {